NaoiseGaffney/BookRepository/README.md

 The User Experience links the Business goals of the external user and site owner to a number of user stories.
 A user story captures a description of a software feature from an end-user perspective.
 A user story describes the type of user, what they want and why.
 A use case is a list of actions or event steps describing the interactions between a role and a system to achieve a goal.

 A user story has one or more use cases with one or more tasks with steps associated with it, describing how the user story, and subsequent fulfillment of the external user's and site owner's business goals are realised: Business Goals -> User Story -> Use Case(s) -> Task(s).

+Information Architecture is sequential with modals, leading the user/reader along at every stage.
+The navigation bar provides a different set of options depending on the role (user or Admin), and whether authenticated or not.
+The breadcrumbs provide the "trodden path", making it easy to get back to where the user/reader started while also clarifying where they are (please note, once signed in, the Landing/Home Page redirects to the Member's Page).
+On pages with many books (Member's Page, Search Results Page) and many users/readers (Admin Page) pagination navigation is provided at the top of the book stack/user table to either select a page directly or go through them using the < (previous page) and (next page) >.

 ---